 In order to be granted a Finnish citizenship, you are required to pass a language test.
 This test is called National Certificate of Language Proficiency, or YKI-testi in Finnish.
 The level required for passing is that of B1.2, mellannivå, intermediate.
 You can familiarise yourself with the test here, in Swedish.
 The next test date will: 14/11/2020.

 In the Capital Region the YKI test, mellannivå-intermediate, is offered through Arbis and Careeria in Helsingfors and in Esbo by Axxell and Omnia.

 If you want to take the högsta nivå test, advanced level test, you can do that at O&O in Helsinki.

 Employment and entrepreneurship

 The labor market in Finland often places high demands on knowledge in Finnish and also in Swedish.
 If the qualification requirement for a public administration position is higher education degree then it is usually also required excellent knowledge of Finnish and satisfactory knowledge of Swedish.
 In the private sector, language requirements are determined based on company policy.

 The largest employment sector in Swedish is within the social- and healthcare, as well as in education.
 There is an urgent need for Swedish-speaking staff.
 The biggest employers are the following

 Kårkulla Samkommun.
-It’s purpose is to provide service and care for intellectually disabled Swedish-speaking persons in Finland.
+It’s purpose is to provide service and care for Swedish-speaking persons with an intellectual disability.